tcnjproject/logos/README.md

 # Logos

-Desktop control-room app for presenting Bible verses and lyrics during a live service.
+An AI-powered desktop application for presenting Bible verses and lyrics during a live service.

 ## Current state